Retire early on $5500 a year!

 That would be Maxwell Starkhouse on the left and Toby Gant on the right, the facilitators of the Source workshop.
 Our group included guests from Japan, Switzerland and various Western US states.
 There is a huge market for these workshops folks.

 Excepting Jackie, from the not so exotic Shawnee Mission, Kansas.
 Jacky works hard so she can go to places like Esalen, Omega and Kalani and do the shit she really wants to do in life, but alas, she is trapped on the treadmill.
 She went on a adventure with Allison and me and got an earful about the differences between being a one week guest and a long term volunteer.
-Ears musta been a burning of the news gossip from the coconut wireless.
+Ears musta been a burning of the

 Maxwell, Mike from Boulder and Toby relax after lunch and before afternoon classes.
 Maxwell was the Yin and Toby was the Yang.
 One afternoon, Toby's Yoga class was so intense, I had to leave because I thought my soul would be better served by reading by the pool.
 I also puzzled Toby one day by pondering why there is no device to measure the energy flow of chakras.
 We can measure the wiggling of an electron light years away, we already have such things as electrocardiograms and EKG's to measure all sorts of energies, but why not one for chakras?